Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Experiments

-In order to test generalization to new users we need to create a new leave-users-out experimental setup where users are split into either the training or test set.
-In other words, video from a user in the test set cannot be in the training set such that we can measure how the system performs when applied to an unseen user.
-This is a substantially more challenging task since the network has to generalize to new appearances and features.
+\paragraph{\textbf{User Generalization Split}} In order to test generalization to new users we propose a leave-users-out experimental setup where users are exclusively split into either the training or test set.
+In other words, we enforce the rule that no video clips of the same user can be in both the test and training sets.
+In this manner we can measure how the system performs when applied to an unseen user.
+This is a substantially more challenging task since the network has to generalize to new identities and features.
 We suggest that all future research on this dataset use this type of setup.
+We created five leave-users-out splits for five-fold cross-validation and train different model variations for each split.